 – Hippocampus – a region of the brain involved in the consolidation of new memories

 – Prefrontal Cortex – functions of this brain region include discerning right from wrong, repressing unacceptable social behaviour, planning and other complex processes.
 It is also crucially involved with the development of the personality.

 – Serotonin – is a neurotransmitter that has been described as ‘a natural mood stabilizer’ and is involved in sleep and the regulation of anxiety (amongst other processes).
 Many experts subscribe to the theory that low levels of serotonin in the blood (and it is supposed, therefore, but not proven, in the brain) are associated with depression.

-– Dopamine – this neurotransmitter is involved in motivation, reinforcement of behaviour through reward, arousal, sexual gratification, control of the body and executive function (including problem solving, planning, reasoning and inhibitory control).
+– Dopamine – this neurotransmitter is involved in motivation, reinforcement of behaviour through reward, arousal, sexual gratification, control of the body and executive function (including problem-solving, planning, reasoning and inhibitory control).

-Above eBook now available from Amazon for instant download.
+My eBooks are available from Amazon for instant download.
 Click here for further details.

 David Hosier BSc Hons; MSc; PGDE(FAHE).